 Some of you have probably heard of the Eat Right for Your Type diet plan.
 I certainly had and had previously read a lot about it.
 There are many arguments in favor of it but just as many against it.
 Quite frankly, I understood the science behind it but at the same time sort of saw it as the next fad diet.
 So I never really paid much attention to the whole idea.
-Until now.
-The idea that my blood type was responsible for some of my gut issues is actually fascinating to me.
+Until 2011.
+The idea that my blood type was responsible for some of the gut issues I was facing was actually fascinating to me.

 I have dug into researching the links between your blood type and your food intake.
 There is a lot to this; more than just your blood type.
 Gender, ethnicity, age, and genetic abnormalities can all affect the “eat right for your type” concept.
 Your overall gut health also will greatly contribute.
 So I would advise anyone undertaking a blood type diet to really, really do your research.
 However, there is a lot of evidence that points to specific foods being better and easier for your body to handle if your blood type is taken into consideration when making food choices.

 Traditional Diets (which is what I advocate for) and the Blood Type Diet are VERY compatible.
 You can still follow each and every tenant of a Traditional Diet.
 Since traditional foods are so varied, there will be lots for any blood type to choose from.
 And with the blood type diet there is no hard and firm recommendation as to how to prepare your foods.
-So you can still cook with coconut oil and butter, soak your grains, ferment compatible foods, and take fermented cod liver oil!
+So you can still cook with coconut oil and butter, soak your grains, ferment compatible foods, and eat lots of varied protein sources.

 I wanted anyone interested in the blood type diet to have all of the information they need in one place.
 So continue reading for some additional information on blood types as well as 4 charts outlining what foods are good, bad, and neutral for your blood type.

 But first, what is the blood type diet specifically?